User Dashboard Addon

 • Click the logout button to exit your user dashboard quickly.

-if you want to let users manage the Events; they need to have proper access to the WordPress role.
-MEC follows the WordPress role and capability.
-If you need to use another one of the WordPress or use a custom role, you need to use a third-party plugin.
+If you want to let users manage the events; they need to have proper access, according to the WordPress role table.
+MEC follows WordPress roles.
+If you need to use another one of the WordPress roles or use a custom role, you need to use a third-party plugin.

 Please Note: In addition to adding the correct shortcode for the Front-end event submission form and Front-end event submission list on a new page, you’ll need to select that page from MEC Settings > Frontend Submission.